 In the example below, I’ve chosen UpGuard as the vendor.

 Step 3: Start the process

-To get started, click “Generate Vendor Report” in the top right of your screen, next to “Export”.
+To get started, click “Generate Report” in the top right of your screen, next to “Compare”.

 Step 4: Risk assessment configuration